sebpiq/WAAClock/README.md

 In fact, each event has a tolerance zone *[t1, t2]* in which it should be executed.
 Each event is scheduled as soon as the clock enters its tolerance zone.
 On the other hand, if the event hasn't been scheduled when the clock gets out of the tolerance zone, the event will be dropped.
+Once the event has been scheduled, it cannot be cancelled anymore, and **will** be executed.
-Therefore, you should use this setting wisely : a too tight upper bound (`lateTolerance`), and the event can be dropped abusively, a too loose lower bound (`earlyTolerance`), and the event will be scheduled too early.
+Therefore, you should set the tolerance wisely : a too tight upper bound (`lateTolerance`), and the event can be dropped abusively, a too loose lower bound (`earlyTolerance`), and the event will be scheduled too early.

 You can set the default tolerance with the options `lateTolerance` and `earlyTolerance`.